danimal-johnson/pet-adoption/README.md

 * `this.state` is mutable, but **don't modify it directly.** Use `this.setState()` to modify it.
 * functions that start with `with` are Higher Order Components (HOC).
 We are using `withRouter()` here to compose functionality into our component via react-router.
 * `componentWillUnmount()` runs once at the end of a component's lifecycle.
 Useful for rare cleanup operations like unscribing to an API where youmust dispose of a subscription.

+## Context
+`createContext` is a function that returns an object with two React components: a Provider and a Consumer.
+* Provider: how to scope where a context goes.
+* * Context will only be available inside the provider.
+Only do this once.
+* Consumer: How you consume from the provider.
+* * Accepts a function as a child & gives it the context you can use.
+* * Not used directly.
+A `useContext` hook does that.
+(Except in class components.)